-If you are a greyhound owner, its quite natural to think that my pet must be a good swimmer, because of its body structure.
-Since many greyhound owners asked me whether their pet can swim, I decided to do today’s article on Can greyhounds swim?
+If you are a greyhound owner, it’s quite natural to think that your pet must be a good swimmer, because of its body structure.
+Since many greyhound owners asked me whether their pets can swim, I decided to do today’s article on Can greyhounds swim?

 There are both benefits and drawbacks when we consider greyhounds and swimming.
 Of course, it will be a chilling experience for your buddy on a hot summer day, as well as an exercise.
 But there are drawbacks too that you should seriously consider.

 - 1 Can greyhounds swim like a pro?